My trip to Havana was all about capturing the true Cuban beauty of the Caribbean. Hopefully these pictures of Cuban people showcase that!

 One day, when talking to Ana’s boyfriend, once I told him I lived in UK he said he was very sorry about the terrorist attacks that had happened recently and that he was grateful to be living in a city like Havana where (he hoped) attacks like that would never happen.

 It was such a small simple thing to say, but at that moment when I was alone in the strange city while my country was wracked by these atrocities, it was such a humane thing to do.
 I felt like this kind gesture epitomised all the people of Havana.

 No matter how underprivileged and impoverished they might be, they always seemed to have to empathy for other people, including me.
 That really struck a chord.
 These were the core Cuban family values, this was Cuban culture.

 Wherever I walked I saw images of kids screaming in delight as they played football in the streets, or of groups of women swapping stories as they huddled around a shop entrance, and everyone seemed so content with where they were in the world.

-For me, seeing and meeting the people of Cuba was what my trip was all about – authentic experiences that you just can’t get anywhere else in the world.
+For me, seeing and meeting Cubans was what my trip was all about – authentic experiences that you just can’t get anywhere else in the world.

 My trip to Cuba was a part of KLM’s #KLMtop10 campaign uncovering new and exciting destinations all around the world.
 As always, views are entirely my own and without bias.

 Have you ever been to Havana before?
-What did you make of the city?
+What did you make of the people of Cuba?
 Let me know your thoughts in the comments below!